Brick House Encased In Glass Contains Floor To Ceiling Library

 A series of courtyards and gardens at the back and in different areas within the building were also incorporated into the design of the cultural center.

-View more photos of the project below.
+View more photos of the project on the architects’ websites.